Cheburara/intern-decision-engine-backend/TICKET-101_REVIEW.md

    While *DecisionEngineController* depends on the abstracted *DecisionEngine* service, direct instantiation of *EstonianPersonalCodeValidator* within the *DecisionEngine* class suggests a need for dependency injection.

 ## Main shortcoming
-Despite the backend meeting all requirements, the final solution is not functioning as expected due to issues in the frontend.
+Despite the backend meeting all requirements, the final solution was not functioning as expected due to issues in the frontend.

 ## Frontend